 effect of the use on the potential market, including potential financial loss to the copyright owner or the marketability of the work.

-– In 2002, the Copyright Act was amended to include a limited exemption for certain specific instructional uses of copyrighted works.
-The exception applies only to some digital distance education courses offered through accredited nonprofit educational institutions.
+TEACH Act Exception – In 2002, the Copyright Act was amended to include a limited exemption for certain specific instructional uses of copyrighted works.
+The exception applies only to some digital distance education courses offered through accredited, nonprofit, educational institutions.
 Some uses that do not fall under TEACH Act may be allowed as fair use.
 Due to the complexities of the TEACH Act, faculty are advised to complete the TEACH Act Checklist in consultation with the University Copyright Office to determine whether the TEACH Act or fair use is an appropriate exception.

-Public Domain – Materials that are in the public domain can be freely used without permission since they are not protected by copyright.
-For more information on works in the public domain, see the Public Domain section of the Copyright Research Guide.
+Public Domain – Materials that are in the public domain can be freely used without permission since they are not protected by copyright (for more information, see the Public Domain section of the Copyright Research Guide).

 – Permission from the copyright holder is required if none of the preceding exemptions or exceptions apply.
-Examples include the use of materials for commercial purposes or use of an entire work.
-For additional information on the permission request process, consult the Permissions section of the Copyright Research Guide.
+Examples include the use of materials for commercial purposes or use of an entire work (for additional information, consult the Permissions section of the Copyright Research Guide).
 Alternatively, the Copyright Clearance Center, a company that provides copyright licensing services for corporate and academic users of many copyrighted materials, will provide fee-based assistance with permission procurement.
 For works whose copyright is owned by the university, permission may be granted by the vice president for Information Technology.

 Online Tools and Services – Rights afforded under copyright law are protected regardless of the format or location of the work.
-Faculty, staff, and students shall ensure that any content placed within learning/course/content management systems (e.g., TRACS, Gato, etc.) or Web 2.0/social media (e.g., YouTube, Facebook, Flickr, Twitter, Wordpress, Pinterest, etc.) adheres to copyright laws and the provisions of this policy.
+Faculty, staff, and students shall ensure that any content placed within learning, course, or content management systems (e.g., TRACS, Gato, etc.) or Web 2.0/social media (e.g., YouTube, Facebook, Flickr, Twitter, Wordpress, Pinterest, etc.) adheres to copyright laws and the provisions of this policy.

 performances in lounges, recreation areas, auditoriums, and public areas of residence halls and apartments, the LBJ Student Center, and similar buildings;